Tim Murphy (Canadian politician): Later life

 He returned to practicing law with McCarthy Tétrault, and served for a time as president of the Ontario Liberal Party.
 He supported Dwight Duncan's bid for the Ontario party leadership in 1996.

 On June 28, 2001, Murphy was hired by Canadian Finance Minister Paul Martin as a senior political advisor.
 When Martin became Prime Minister in late 2003, he appointed Murphy as his chief of staff.
 Murphy was considered to be one of the most influential figures in the Canadian Prime Minister's Office, helping formulate policy matters as well as coordinating meetings with ministers and departments and with foreign heads of state.

 After the Martin government was defeated in the 2006 federal election, Murphy returned to Toronto where he joined the law firm of McMillan Binch Mendelsohn.

 Murphy served as a political panelist on Global's coverage of the 2006 Liberal leadership convention.
 He was co-chair of the Wynne campaign in the Ontario provincial election.

 In 2016 he was part of the founding team of McMillan Vantage Policy Group, a national full-service public affairs consultancy—the only one of its kind anchored in a national law firm offering services to Canadian-based and international clients.

 He is an adjunct Professor at the University of Toronto Faculty of Law teaching the Law and Policy of Public Private Partnerships at the JD and LLM levels.

 He is a frequent commentator on CBC News Network's Power & Politics, and has also written articles for Policy Options, The Walrus, Canadian Public Administration Journal and The Globe and Mail, Ottawa Citizen and Toronto Star.

+Between 2021 and 2023, he was chair of the Windsor–Detroit Bridge Authority.